A Lifelong Story

 of Wealth Management Success

-For Ken Schapiro, president and founder of Condor Capital Wealth Management, the wealth management industry has always been frustratingly opaque.
+For Ken Schapiro, Chief Executive Officer and founder of Condor Capital Wealth Management, the wealth management industry has always been frustratingly opaque.

 Today, Condor is over 30 years old and its diverse staff manages more than $1 billion in assets for its clients.